How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 How Not To Get Lost In Skiathos And The Sporades

-So, Skiathos – you can’t really get lost here – it’s pretty easy to navigate.
-If I hadn’t left the actual Island I’d have been alright.
-It’s really quite an easy place to get around – if you ever come here on holiday just make sure to remember the bus stop number that your staying by!
+So, Skiathos – you can’t really get lost here – it’s pretty easy to navigate your way around.
+If I hadn’t left the actual Island I’d have been alright, and I’m sure if you ever come here on holiday you will see what I mean.

-Basically, there is one main road that goes round the Island and all the bus stops are numbered from 1 to 20.
+Just make sure to remember the bus stop number that your staying by!
+Basically, there is one main road that goes round the Island in a circle and all the bus stops are numbered from 1 to 20.

-The crew on the boat were laughing about it.
-It was a nightmare for me – the sort of thing you just can’t make up with me and my travels.
-I just wanted to cry thinking about how badly this could have gone but I will say it is pretty funny considering how this all happened.
-So, let me tell you about this…
+The crew on the boat were laughing when I told them.
+I was not really surprised really.
+I think I would have laughed as well if the shoe was on the other foot but jokes aside – It was a nightmare for me – the sort of thing you just can’t make up.
+I just wanted to cry thinking about how badly this could have gone but I will say I was alright in the end which is the main thing really.

 How I Got Lost In Skiathos And The Sporades